Tara Brown: Nine Network

 In 1992, she joined the Nine Network and began working on compiling features including "Australian Agenda" reports for the Nine Network's late news programme Nightline.
 In 1993, she left Nightline and began reporting on A Current Affair.
 Her most memorable stories for A Current Affair include a series of reports on a group of Australian soldiers returning to Vietnam on the 20th anniversary of the fall of Saigon; uncovering a tyre dumping racket which posed a major environmental threat; and a feature story on refugees in Bei Hai in southern China.

 In 2001, she became a reporter on the Nine Network's 60 Minutes.
 The first person Brown ever interviewed on 60 Minutes was Mel Gibson.

-Brown was previously a fill-in presenter for Nine Sunday AM News.
+Brown was also a fill-in presenter for Nine Sunday AM News.
+In 2009, she hosted the factual television You Saved My Life; it followed the stories of people who have been rescued in an emergency and reunited with their rescuers.
+It has a similar premise to the successful Seven Network factual television series Triple Zero Heroes.

 In April 2016, Brown and eight other people (including three other staff members of the Nine Network, David Ballment, Stephen Rice, and Ben Williamson) were arrested on allegations of child abduction in Lebanon.
-Lebanese judicial sources told The Guardian that the group were to be charged with "armed abduction, purveying threats and physical harm" - crimes which carry sentences of twenty years' imprisonment with hard labour.
+Lebanese judicial sources told The Guardian that the group were to be charged with "armed abduction, purveying threats and physical harm" – crimes which carry sentences of twenty years' imprisonment with hard labour.
 She was released from custody only after the Nine Network paid a substantial money settlement to the father of the children, the subject of the attempted abduction.